aeternity/protocol/node/api/channels_api_usage.md

 It is possible to leave a channel and then later reestablish the channel off-chain state and continue operation.
 Leaving the channel can either be done by simply disconnecting, or by sending a `'leave'` request.
-When receving a leave request, the channel fsm passes it on to the peer fsm, reports the current mutually authenticated state and then terminates.
+When receving a leave request, the channel FSM passes it on to the peer FSM, reports the current mutually authenticated state and then terminates.
 The `'reestablish'` request is very similar to a [Channel open](#channel-open) request, but also requires the channel id and the latest mutually authenticated state.